nhsconnect/ITK3-FHIR-eDischarge/pages/overview/overview_guide_versioning.md

  - **Beta**: APIs that are still under active development and subject to change, but that are likely to progress into a live API
  - **Release Candidate**: APIs that are largely complete, unlikely to change substantially, but still need further testing before becoming live
  - **Live**: Release live APIs
- - **Discontinued**: APIs which have been discontinued and should not be used for new development".
+ - **Discontinued**: APIs which have been discontinued and should not be used for new development.